vegarsti/vegarsti.github.io/_posts/2020-04-21-go-rate-limiter.md

 It's also possible to buffer a channel with multiple values.
 We do this by adding a number to the `make` call when we create a channel.
 In our case, since we want to allow 2 requests per second, we can create a channel that has a buffer of 2 values.
-Then the channel can be received from twice at the same time.

 ```go
 // buffering.go